 Q: What changes have been made to rank advancement/camping requirements given the need to maintain social distancing during this time?

-A: We have implemented temporary changes, detailed below, to allow Scouts to complete rank requirements, detailed below, by video conferencing through September 1, 2020.
+We have implemented temporary changes to allow Scouts to complete rank requirements by video conferencing through December 31, 2020.
 This deadline will be re-evaluated as needed.

 The goal when using video conferencing must be to preserve the ideals and intent of each requirement as best as possible.
 Scoutmasters or their designee(s) should remain mindful of the Methods of Scouting, such as the Patrol Method, before implementing the modified requirements listed below.
 Some advancement activities can be completed by video conferencing but not all.
 For example, virtual visits to a city council meeting, national historic landmarks, museums, and art galleries may be acceptable, but swimming, rifle shooting, and motorboating merit badges cannot be completed virtually.